alexpaul/Diffable-Data-Source/README.md

 let updatedSnapshot = dataSource.snapshot()
 ```

-#### 2. Using the snapshot to perfor operation on each section of the data source do the following
+#### 2. Using the snapshot to perform an operation on each section of a Table View or Collection View

 ```swift
 updatesSnapshot.sectionIdentifiers.forEach {